10 best expense management software tools for HR and finance teams

 On top of its core card and expense tools, Brex layers in intelligent finance agents that automatically categorize, review, and approve spend based on your policies, chase down missing context, and monitor transactions 24/7 to flag risky or anomalous activity.

-- Integrated corporate cards, expense management, and global spend: Brex issues physical and virtual corporate cards and pairs them with software for expenses, bill pay, travel, and business accounts on one platform, aimed at companies operating or scaling in 120+ countries.
+- Integrated corporate cards, expense management, and global spend: Brex issues physical and virtual corporate cards and pairs them with software for expenses, bill pay, travel, and business accounts on one platform, aimed at companies operating or scaling across borders.

 - Smart receipt matching: Each Brex card transaction generates an expense entry, and the system can automatically match receipts using date, amount, and merchant, with options like email forwarding to reduce manual uploads and chasing.